Soft Chocolate Chip Cookies (VIDEO)

 Which is the Best Chocolate for Cookies?

-Milk Chocolate chips (10% cocoa)- If you like a very sweet cookie, milk chocolate chips are a good option, just be prepared with your glass of milk!
+Milk chocolate chips (10% cocoa)- If you like a very sweet cookie, milk chocolate chips are a good option, just be prepared with your glass of milk!
+You can also mix milk chocolate with semi-sweet.

 Why do Chocolate Chip Cookies go Flat?

-This is usually due to having the wrong balance of ingredients (i.e. not enough flour or too much liquid ingredients) causing them to spread out too much or become cakey.
-Also, check your leavening and make sure your baking powder is not expired and still active.
-To test baking powder, place 1 tsp baking powder into a cup and add 1/3 cup hot water – it should fizz and if it doesn’t, replace your baking powder.
+This is usually due to having the wrong balance of ingredients (not enough flour) causing them to spread out too much.
+Also, check your leavening and make sure your baking soda is not expired and still active.
+To test baking soda, place 1 tsp baking soda into a cup and add a splash of vinegar – it should fizz and if it doesn’t, replace your baking soda.

 Why did my Cookies not Flatten?

-If your cookies ended up too thick and did not flatten, the #1 culprit is too much flour.
-Be sure to measure flour by spooning it into a dry ingredients measuring cup and scraping off the top.
+If your cookies ended up too thick and did not flatten, the usual culprit is too much flour.
+Be sure to measure by fluffing the flour first with a spoon then spoon it into a dry ingredient measuring cup and scrape off the top.
 If you push your measuring cup into a flour bin, you will get up to 25% too much flour.
+Also, do not tap the flour down in the measuring cup.

 More Cookie Recipes: